samderegt/pyROX/docs/index.rst

 pyROX is available under the `MIT License <https://github.com/samderegt/pyROX/LICENSE>`_.

-The package is developed and maintained by Sam de Regt, with contributions from Siddharth Gandhi, Louis Siebenaler, and Dario Gonzalez Picos.
+The package is developed and maintained by Sam de Regt, with contributions from Siddharth Gandhi, Louis Siebenaler, and Darío González Picos.

 If you used pyROX for your research, please cite the following paper: